barryclark/jekyll-now/_posts/2020-11-17-november2020update.md

 ![](https://raw.githubusercontent.com/zotbins/zbceblog/master/images/november2020-images/instructables_published.png)

 I also entered the Instructables into the [battery powered contest](https://www.instructables.com/contest/battery2020/).
-I'm hoping to win be one of the finalists in the contest.
+I'm hoping to be one of the finalists in the contest.
 You can help support the project by voting at the bottom of my [Instructables page](https://www.instructables.com/Battery-Powered-Simple-Waste-Auditing-Data-Logger-/) in a Desktop View.
 Thanks for the support! 😃

 ![](https://raw.githubusercontent.com/zotbins/zbceblog/master/images/november2020-images/instructables_vote.png)